jordanbardwell/EndpointLocalAdministrator/README.md

       - **AppRegistration_ClientSecret:** *Use the client secret you created*
       - **AppRegistration_TenantID:** *Use your tenant id*
       - **MothershipURI:** *Leave this blank for now.*
-      - **AdaptiveCardOriginatorGUID:** *Originator ID from [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish)*
+      - **OriginatorID:** *Originator ID from [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish)*

-      - **EnvironmentPublisherPrefix:** *Your environment publisher prefix*
- 3. Once the solution has been imported, turn on and edit the flow **Flow - Process Request - PowerShell Script Listener** and copy the HTTP Post URL from the trigger.
+ 3. Once the solution has been imported, turn on then edit the flow **Flow - Process Request - PowerShell Script Listener** and copy the HTTP Post URL from the trigger.
  4. Update the environment variable **MothershipURI** with the URL you just copied.
  5. Turn on the rest of the Flows within the solution.